Ties And Uniforms For Restaurant Staff

 Your servers are an extension of the atmosphere your restaurant is trying to create, so it makes sense that their dress should be working to cultivate that desired ambiance too.

-Casual, semi-formal, formal?
+Casual, modern, formal?
 The nature of your restaurant plays a major role in determining what kind of uniforms you want your waitstaff in.

 The attire of waitstaff at formal restaurants should reflect the upscale nature of the dining experience.
 Black bow tie, black vest, crisp white shirt—this classic combination is a mainstay of fine dining establishments and for good reason.